fialakarel/lamax-x6/README.md

    done using MP4Box

+4. lens correction, remove fish eye

+   done using method "try and check"

 ## TODO

 3. cut approx 3 sec from the beginning and the end (start and stop procedure)
-4. lens correction, remove fish eye
 5. denoise, increase saturation
 6. stabilization
 7. use sound equalizer (noise reduction)
 8. convert to expected quality (file size vs quality)